FCAA is Saskatchewan’s financial and consumer marketplace regulator.

-A pension plan can provide that plan members are able to receive pension benefits from a defined benefit plan, while simultaneously accruing further benefits from that pension plan, subject to certain conditions.
+Subject to certain conditions, a pension plan can allow plan members to receive pension benefits under a defined benefit plan, while simultaneously accruing further benefits under the same plan (as when a pensioner continues to work).

-Phased retirement is considered to be an optional benefit as it exceeds the minimum standards provided under The Pension Benefits Act, 1992.
-As phased retirement is an optional plan provision, it is up to the employer to determine whether a pension plan will offer this benefit.
-In other words, it is the employer's decision whether to offer phased retirement to a particular individual, and to determine what the terms and conditions of the arrangement are, subject to pension and income tax legislation.
+Phased retirement is an optional benefit that exceeds the minimum standards provided under The Pension Benefits Act, 1992.
+Because phased retirement is an optional plan provision, it is up to the employer to determine whether a pension plan will offer the benefit.
+In other words, it is the employer's decision whether to offer phased retirement to a particular individual, and to determine the terms and conditions of the arrangement.
+Of course, any decision the employer makes must comply with pension and income tax legislation.

 Pursuant to the Income Tax Regulations (Canada) (ITR), phased retirement benefits are not permitted for a designated plan, or for an employee who was at any time considered to be a connected person with a participating employer.